 My biggest complaint with the Hatch are the sounds, so I’m beyond excited that this has the classic Dohm sound and all the similar features of the popular toddler alarm clock.

-The YogaSleep Light to Rise did just launch in Feb 2023, so there aren’t many reviews online for it yet.
+The YogaSleep Light to Rise just launched in Feb 2023.
 I did get one to test and can tell you that it works very similarly to the Hatch, but without the app or WiFi connection.

 I know some parents prefer a toddler alarm clock without WiFi connection, so this is a great choice.